stanfordnlp/chirpycardinal/chirpy/response_generators/food/yaml_files/design_doc.md

 We've described a lot of rules and regulations to use the intra-RG scaffolding properly!
 To make it easier to follow the rules, we've built a kind of compile/static-time checker that makes a **best-effort** attempt to enforce the rules.
 Some of the things the checker verifies (not a comprehensive list):
 - The correct folder structure
 - The correct syntax for all yaml files
-- global_state_entry_requirements in `supernode.yaml` defines only static boolean expressions
+- requirements in `supernode.yaml` defines only static boolean expressions
 - `nlu.py` declares a `nlu_processing` method with the correct signature
 - There is a reasonable path through the conversational graph, and there are no cycles (you should always be able to define additional supernodes to remove cycles).
 It also lists & counts possible conversational paths, and visualizes the graph. **Make sure that this graph looks good - if you start running the RG and the conversation gets stuck in a cycle or makes an illegal transition, you should've caught it here**.
 - Provides a list of variables that must be declared in the RG's `state.py` file